Zulko/gizeh/README.rst

 Gizeh - Cairo for tourists
 ===========================

-Gizeh is a Python library for vector graphics written on top of `cairocffi`, which is a binding of the popular C library Cairo.
+Gizeh is a Python library for vector graphics:
-Cairo is a powerful, but it is difficult to learn and use.
-Gizeh implements a few classes on top of Cairo that make it more intuitive:
 ::

     # Let's draw a red circle !